-Our faculty has won national awards from the National Communication Association, the Conference on College Composition and Communication, the Modern Language Association, the Association of Teachers of Technical Writing, the New Letters Magazine National Readers Award, and the International Writing Centers Association.
+- Faculty members are professionally active, publishing scholars with cutting-edge expertise in their respective fields.
+Within the past five years, faculty have published 8 books and won national awards from the National Communication Association, the Conference on College Composition and Communication, the Modern Language Association, the Association of Teachers of Technical Writing, the New Letters Magazine National Readers Award, and the International Writing Centers Association.

 If you would be interested in joining our graduate program we encourage you to apply online at: http://www.mtu.edu/gradschool/admissions/apply/.
 The deadline for applications to enroll in the fall is January 15th.